NGEET/fates-docs/docs/source/fates_tech_note.rst

 :ref:`Medlyn et al. 2011<Medlynetal2011>`.

-The second (default) representation of stomatal conductance in FATES is follows the Universal Stomatal Optimization (USO) theory, and is otherwise known as the Medlyn model of stomatal conductance (:ref:`Medlyn et al. 2011<Medlynetal2011>`).
+The second (default) representation of stomatal conductance in FATES is follows the Unified Stomatal Optimization (USO) theory, and is otherwise known as the Medlyn model of stomatal conductance (:ref:`Medlyn et al. 2011<Medlynetal2011>`).
 The Medlyn model calculates stomatal conductance (i.e., the inverse of resistance) based on net leaf photosynthesis, the vapor pressure deficit, and the CO2 concentration at the